What are All-on-4 Dental Implants?

 Who are all indicated for All-on-4 dental implants?

 All-on-4 Dental Implants are indicated for anyone who requires a complete upper or lower arch restoration.
-All-on-4 Dental Implants are also indicated for patients who require a complete both arch restoration.
-All-on-4 Dental Implants are indicated only for adults who are 18 years of age and above.
+Dentists also recommend All-on-4 Dental Implants for patients who require a complete both arch restoration.
+All-on-4 Dental Implants is only for adults who are 18 years of age and above.

 The dentist will completely analyze and examine your jaw bone for the presence of adequate jaw bone volume to accommodate the Implants.
-Generally speaking, for those who have been found to have less jaw bone height, all-on-4 dental implants are recommended.
+Generally speaking, for those who have been found to have less jaw bone height, all-on-4 dental implants is a good restorative choice.
 If all other implantologists say that implants cannot be done due to the reduced jaw bone height, all-on-4 dental implants are the optimal choice for such patients.

-Before giving an all-on-4 dental implant, all patients are screened for any signs of periodontal diseases or infections before the implant procedure begins.
+Screening is a must for all patients for any signs of periodontal diseases or infections before the implant procedure begins.

 What are the contraindications for All-on-4 Dental Implants?